 Tip #14: Use marketing automation

-An important part of planning is your marketing strategy and efforts.
-Speed up those marketing efforts by using restaurant marketing automation and marketing tools such as email and SMS marketing, and social media management software, among others.
+As mentioned, an important part of planning is your marketing strategy and efforts.
+Speed up those marketing efforts by using restaurant marketing automation.

 The high season in the food-and-beverage industry spans a few months.
 Each year depends on what you have learnt in the previous season so you can make improvements.